‘Bold And The Beautiful’ Recap For Tuesday, August 15: Steffy’s Business Plans, Katie & Thorne Blast Bill

 — Bold & The Beautiful (@BandB_CBS) August 14, 2018

 He said that Liam had benefitted from not having Bill in his life when he was growing up.
-He believed that as a result Liam had grown up with morals and values.
+He believed that as a result, Liam had grown up with morals and values.
 Thorne said that sons needed their fathers but in Bill and Will’s case it may be better to “spare Will the curse of being a Spencer and possibly ending up like you.”
 Bold and the Beautiful airs weekdays on CBS.

 Summer Lovin’ ☀️ Wedding Season ????
 Bring on the drama! ????
 Don’t miss it this week on #BoldandBeautiful pic.twitter.com/TVpSBpN4bf